 Flourtown sits in Springfield Township alongside Wyndmoor and Erdenheim.
 It’s an established neighborhood with mid-twentieth century housing stock, convenient road access, and a residential character that has been consistent for decades.
-It doesn’t attract much attention, which is part of its appeal.

 Most of the homes are Colonials, Cape Cods, and ranch-style houses, solidly built and well-maintained on lots that offer more space than you typically find closer to the city.
-The neighborhood appeals to buyers looking for straightforward value in Montgomery County.

 Parks, athletic fields, and community spaces are well-distributed throughout the area.
 The civic character of Springfield Township shows up in organized community life, maintained public spaces, and a general investment in the neighborhood that has accumulated over decades.